-As you might guess from Elias Bonaros’ photo, Cicada Killer Wasps are less aggressive towards humans than other wasps, however we don’t not recommend approaching them, particularly, if you are a cicada.
+As you might guess from Elias Bonaros’ photo, Cicada Killer Wasps are less aggressive towards humans than other wasps, however, we do not recommend approaching them, particularly, if you are a cicada.

 More (lots more):

-- Cacama valvata is a species of cicada found in the South-Western United States.
-Photos of a Cacama valvata.
+Cacama valvata is a species of cicada found in the South-Western United States.

-- The Canadian Cicada, aka Okanagana canadensis, is a species of cicada found in Canada.
-Visit the Songs of Insects site to hear and see a Canadian Cicada.
+The Canadian Cicada, aka Okanagana canadensis, is a species of cicada found in Canada.

-- The Carineta diardi is arguably the most beautiful cicada of all.
+The Carineta diardi is arguably the most beautiful cicada of all.
 C. diardi exist in Brazil.
 Their black, red, green bodies and yellow tinted wings are amazing to behold.
-See a photo of a C. diardi.

-- Cicadetta calliope (formerly Melampsalta calliope) is a species of cicada found in the South-Eastern United States.
+Cicadetta calliope (formerly Melampsalta calliope) is a species of cicada found in the South-Eastern United States.
 It is rust-orange and black, and its eyes are a pretty rose color.
-See pictures of the Cicadetta calliope.

-- John Cooley is one of the premier cicada researchers working today.
-Visit John’s site Magicicada.org, which is dedicated to re-mapping the location of Magicicada broods.
+John Cooley is one of the premier cicada researchers working today.
+Visit John’s site Cicadas @ UCONN (formerly Magicicada.org), which is dedicated to re-mapping the location of Magicicada broods.

-- Cryptotympana is a genius of cicadas which exist in Asian countries like Thailand.
-Here’s a Cryptotympana aquila from Thailand and a Cryptotympana mandarina from Thailand.
+Cryptotympana is a genius of cicadas which exist in Asian countries like Thailand.